The Department of Cryopreservation

-Started functioning in 2004, while primarily focused on IVF patients to store the surplus embryos and semen of husbands travelling abroad.
-The current issues related to male and female infertility depicts the impact of environmental and physical changes due to various reasons such as obesity, change in life style and diet, use of chemical substances as preservatives, radiation, use of pesticides and insecticides in agriculture, dumping and burning of garbage leading to air, soil and water pollution, etc. Due to these impacts on physical body, male and female are experiencing various health ailments like cancer, Liver cirrhosis, diabetes, infectious diseases, etc., which leads to infertility due to the usage of chemotherapies or radiotherapies for treatment.
-Also due to smoking, use of alcohol, narcotic drugs, emotional stress, etc. causes effects of low sperm count in male as well as abnormal oocyte in female.
+Started functioning in 2004, while primarily focused on IVF patients to store the surplus embryos and semen of husbands traveling abroad.
+The current issues related to female and male infertility depicts the impact of environmental and physical changes due to various reasons such as obesity, change in lifestyle and diet, use of chemical substances as preservatives, radiation, use of pesticides and insecticides in agriculture, dumping and burning of garbage leading to air, soil and water pollution, etc. Due to these impacts on the physical body, males and females are experiencing various health ailments like cancer, liver cirrhosis, diabetes, infectious diseases, etc., which leads to infertility due to the usage of chemotherapies or radiotherapies for treatment.
+Also due to smoking, the use of alcohol, narcotic drugs, emotional stress, etc. causes effects of low sperm count in males as well as abnormal oocyte in the female.

-Prasad Infertility solutions therefore realize how important it is that all patients are able to discuss the effects of treatment with a fertility expert and explore whether they are able to store eggs, sperm or embryos before their cancer treatment, which could be used to help them have their own biological child in the future.
+Prasad Infertility solutions, the Top Infertility Hospitals in Hyderabad, therefore realize how important it is that all patients are able to discuss the effects of treatment with a fertility expert and explore whether they are able to store eggs, sperm or embryos before their cancer treatment, which could be used to help them have their biological child in the future.

 Cancer and Infertility are two devastating diagnoses simultaneously affecting young men and women.
 Having to face both diagnoses can cause huge distress and therefore all patients will be offered an appointment to see one of our counselors if they wish to discuss fertility preservation.

-Cryopreservation is a method in which the male (sperm) and female (oocyte) gametes can be preserved at low temperature of -196oC in Liquid Nitrogen for long periods and can be retrieved when it is need for pregnancy planning.
+Cryopreservation is a method in which the male (sperm) and female (oocyte) gametes can be preserved at the low temperature of -1960C in Liquid Nitrogen for long periods and can be retrieved when it is needed for pregnancy planning.

-- • Prasad Infertility solutions has stored sperm for men and oocyte as well as embryos for couples going through infertility treatments and those facing cancer treatments.
+- • Prasad Infertility solutions have stored sperm for men and oocyte as well as embryos for couples going through infertility treatments and those facing cancer treatments.

-- • We suggest the patients planning cancer therapies to approach atleast a week prior to the actual cancer treatment.
+- • We suggest the patients planning cancer therapies to approach at least a week before the actual cancer treatment.

-- • Testicular tissue cryopreservation is an option for prepubertal patients who are not producing sperm and therefore are unable to preserve a semen sample.
+- • Testicular tissue cryopreservation is an option for those who can’t produce sperm and are unable to preserve the semen sample.